PhD Candidate

 Graduate teaching assistant, MTH 828 - Graduate real analysis I.

 Qualifying exam course.
 Graded and hosted weekly qualifying exam prep recitations.
-Fall 2024.
+F25.

 Graduate teaching assistant, MTH 317H - Honors Linear Algebra.